huynonstop/my-note/JS/JS__basic.md

 ### Asynchronous Callback

-Function run after finish an async job, put in the callback queue != function is passed to another simple function (not an API of browser), put in the call stack
+Function that after finishing an async job, put in the callback queue, wait callstack empty to run

+( >< function is passed to another simple function (not an API of browser), put in the call stack)

 ![image-20200610201745892](C:\Users\ASUS\AppData\Roaming\Typora\typora-user-images\image-20200610201745892.png)